-Various documents and a clipboard lying on desk.
+Various documents and a clipboard lying on a desk.

 Board, governance, policies & procurement